L – Arginine

 - ^Plasma arginine and citrulline kinetics in adults given adequate and arginine-free diets.

-- ^ ab c Häberle J, et al. Suggested guidelines for the diagnosis and management of urea cycle disorders.
+- ^ ab c Häberle J, et al. Suggested guidelines for the diagnosis and management of urea cycle imbalances.
 Orphanet J Rare Dis.
 (2012)

 - ^Bommarius AS, Makryaleas K, Drauz K. An enzymatic route to L-ornithine from L-arginine--activation and stabilization studies on L-arginase.
 Biomed Biochim Acta.
 (1991)